Charlotte Capers

-Charlotte Capers (June 28, 1913 − December 23, 1996) was director of the Mississippi Department of Archives and History (MDAH) from 1955 to 1969 and was the first woman to become the head of a state agency in Mississippi.
+Charlotte Capers (June 28, 1913 − December 23, 1996) was an American historian, archivist, and author.
+She was director of the Mississippi Department of Archives and History (MDAH) from 1955 to 1969, and was the first woman to become the head of a state agency in Mississippi.
 Her tenure in various staff positions at MDAH spanned 45 years (1938–1983).

 Biography

-Charlotte Capers was born in Columbia, Tennessee, to Walter B. Capers and Louise Woldridge Capers.
+Charlotte Capers was born on June 28, 1913, in Columbia, Tennessee, to Walter B. Capers and Louise Woldridge Capers.

-Education and career

-With a goal of becoming a journalist, Capers attended the University of Colorado and Millsaps College, receiving a BA degree in English from the University of Mississippi in 1934.
+With the goal of becoming a journalist, Capers attended the University of Colorado and Millsaps College, receiving a BA degree in English from the University of Mississippi in 1934.

 In 1938, Capers joined the staff of MDAH as a stenographer.
 In 1943, when MDAH Director, William D. McCain was called to active duty in WWII, Capers was promoted from her position as research and editorial assistant to Acting Director.
 She served in that position until McCain returned from military service in 1945.
 In 1955, Capers was elected MDAH Director by the Board of Trustees.
 Accomplishments during her tenure as Director included: